 - Once done, hit on [Save Changes] button, and visit the blog to visualize the notice bar

 Your cookie notice bar is set up.
-You can also adjust the look and feel of this bar in the same configuration page.
+You can also adjust the look and feel of this bar on the exact configuration page.

-This is a fantastic plugin to add the Table of Contents section in WordPress.
+This fantastic plugin adds the Table of Contents section in WordPress.
 It was inspired by Wikipedia sections and recommended by the SEO community to improve the SEO ranking.

-However, I personally feel this is a great plugin to create intra-page-navigation links within the post.
-You can adjust the settings to display only particular tags H2, H3, H4 or whatever you need.
+However, I feel this is an excellent plugin for creating intra-page-navigation links within the post.
+You can adjust the settings to display only particular tags H2, H3, H4, or whatever you need.

 You can also adjust its position to add the table of content either at the top or after a few paragraphs, etc. The skin is highly customizable.